Amund-Fremming/tero-platform/Tasklist.md

 - [x] Implement a generic cache for game search pages
 - [x] Expand search cache to support passing in functions to handle when its a cache miss
 - [x] Move cache out in its own reusable crate for future use
-- [ ] Change ttl to use UNIC EPOCH not datetime
 - [ ] Verify that cache works

 **Generic feature**